Create linked servers (SQL Server Database Engine)

 EXEC master.dbo.sp_addlinkedsrvlogin @rmtsrvname = N'SRVR002\ACCTG', @locallogin = NULL , @useself = N'True'; GO

 Follow Up: Steps to take after you create a linked server

-Execute the following code to test the connection to the linked server.
-This example the returns the names of the databases on the linked server.
+SELECTstatement, for example, to retrieve basic database catalog information.
+This example returns the names of the databases on the linked server.

 Use four-part names to refer to an object on a linked server.
 Execute the following code to return a list of all logins on the local server and their matching logins on the linked server.

-When NULL is returned for the linked server login it indicates that the login does not exist on the linked server.
-These logins will not be able to use the linked server unless the linked server is configured to pass a different security context or the linked server accepts anonymous connections.
+NULL is returned for the linked server login, it indicates that the login doesn't exist on the linked server.
+These logins won't be able to use the linked server unless the linked server is configured to pass a different security context or the linked server accepts anonymous connections.

 If you're using Azure SQL Managed Instance, see the following examples from sp_addlinkedserver (Transact-SQL):